DanCat6300/nemo-jupyterlab/jl_config/README.md

     conda install jupyterlab-lsp
     ```

-2. Identify the location of your `jupyter-lsp-jupyter-server.json` file or something similar
+2. Search for `jupyter-lsp-jupyter-server.json` file in the list of directories after using this command.

     ```cmd
     jupyter --path